analytiq-v/QVX_Knime/README.md

 QvxWriter: KNIME node that allows the user to select a qvx output file.
 The input port accepts a BufferedDataTable, and on execution, a qvx file is generated from this BufferedDataTable.

 Running the project in KNIME:
 Copy the 2 jar files from the "plugins" folder into  the "plugins" directory of the KNIME installation.
-Note: This project is compatible with the most recent version of KNIME (3.7.2), but it is not compatible with previous versions.
+Note: This project is compatible with KNIME 3.7.x.

 Running the projects in Eclipse:
 Before running the projects, you must set up the KNIME Analytics SDK.
 Instructions are found here: